Chicken and Bell Pepper Chili

 When the weather turns cool, I frequently cook up my favorite classic chili recipe.
 Often, I shake things up by adding this out-of-the-ordinary, scrumptious Chicken and Bell Pepper Chili to our dinner menu!

-Without any exotic ingredients, this is the best chili recipe to share with friends and family.
+Without any exotic ingredients, this Chili Without Beans is perfect to share with friends and family.
 Everyone loves it!!

 Why You Must Make